Metron-Project/esak/README.md

 ## Contributing

-- When running a new test for the first time, set the environment variables `PUBLIC_KEY` and `PRIVATE_KEY` to any Marel API keys.
+- When running a new test for the first time, set the environment variables `PUBLIC_KEY` and `PRIVATE_KEY` to your Marvel API keys.
-  The result will be stored in the `tests/testing_mock.sqlite` database without your keys.
+  The responses will be cached in the `tests/testing_mock.sqlite` database without your keys.

 ## Socials